 The diversity of this country is one of our great creative resources.
-We want the work that we support to reflect this and to be alive to the opportunity that diversity offers, in terms of new work, new artists, creative collaborations, new audiences and new sources of revenue.
+We want the work that we support to reflect this and to be alive to the opportunities that diversity offers in terms of new work, new artists, creative collaborations, new audiences and new sources of revenue.

 Our definition of diversity encompasses responding to issues around race, ethnicity, faith, disability, age, gender, sexuality, class and economic disadvantage and any social and institutional barriers that prevent people from creating, participating or enjoying the arts.

 Creative Case for Diversity